California Assembly Bill 1084 (2021): Purpose and history

+Provisions

 Assembly Bill 1084 proposed that department stores in California, specifically those which employed 500 or more employees in the state and sold products intended for children, be required to maintain a gender neutral section displaying a "reasonable selection" of toys and other children's items without regard for "whether they have been traditionally marketed for either girls or boys."
+Upon its passage, these proposals became law.

 The bill does not apply to children's clothing, and does not restrict the display of gendered shopping areas in addition to the gender neutral section.
-It additionally proposed requiring that California department stores with online stores must create a similar gender neutral section within their online store.
-Upon its passage, these proposals became law.

 Upon passing, the bill modified Division 1 of the California Civil Code, adding Part 2.57 "Gender Neutral Retail Departments", including Sections 55.7 and 55.8.

 Penalties

 Enforcement for the bill is set to begin on January 1, 2024, after which noncompliant businesses will be fined up to $250.
 Repeated violations of the bill will each result in an additional penalty of up to $500.
 Stores which are fined may also be liable for attorney’s fees and costs incurred by the state government or any city or district governments in relation to the fine.